 But in the real world, we do not apply as much sunscreen as we should, particularly in winter.
 We do not even reapply.
 So, it signifies that the SPF value is diluted out.
 If we begin with a higher SPF, to start with, then it serves as a safety net to ensure the maximum quality of protection for the longest span.

-If you can follow the above-mentioned tips throughout the year, including winters, then there is no reason why you can’t flaunt glowing skin.
-Else, you can pay a visit to the nearest Sahar Beauty Salon for additional suggestions.
+If you can follow the above-mentioned tips throughout the year, including winter, then there is no reason why you can’t flaunt glowing skin.
+Else, you can pay a visit to our nearest Sahar Beauty Salon for additional suggestions.
+Till then, we expect you to maintain your skin well.